lcod-team/lcod-components/packages/std/components/tooling/testkit.plan/README.md

 ## Slots

 ### tests
-Must produce an array of test results (typically by calling testkit.unit).
+Must produce an array of test results (typically by calling testkit/unit).